Lead a Study Abroad Program

 Directing a faculty-led study abroad program also means putting your organizational skills to good use, as you’ll develop a budget and stick to it.
 You’ll also be the primary source of program promotion and information.
 Although not currently required, we highly encourage faculty to work with a third-party provider for logistics and on-the-ground support.
 We look forward to partnering with you toward an experience that is both student-centered and meaningful for you!

-If you are considering offering a new or continuing program, or would like to be added to the Faculty-Led Study Abroad Canvas Community, please express interest by contacting Ashley Coker, Director of Study Abroad.
+Whether you’re developing your first program or are a seasoned leader, you’ll find key steps, tips, and important deadlines there to make your program a success.
+If you are considering offering a new or continuing program, or would like to be added to the Faculty-Led Study Abroad Canvas Community, please click the button below or contact Ashley Coker, Director of Study Abroad.

 Search Current Faculty-led Programs